 - Test site to verify whether is running under HTTPS or not otherwise recheck your settings.

 Bonus Tip: Using W3 Total Cache with CloudFlare helps a lot in improving site speed and overall performance.

-This was the complete process of settings up free SSL with CloudFlare which is enough for sites publishing the articles only.
+This was the complete process of settings up CloudFlare free SSL and good for the simple blogs only that provide information.

-Currently, CloudFlare is providing flexible SSL certificate for free that encrypts data transfer between user browser and CloudFlare server.
+Currently, CloudFlare is providing flexible SSL certificate for free that encrypts data transfer between user’s browser and CloudFlare server.
 The further travel of data is on HTTP only which is not encrypted.

 With Full and Full (Strict) SSL, you can get the benefit of end-to-end encryption, but you’ll need to pay for a valid certificate.

-For premium SSL certificates, you can choose a good web host that provides free SSL like SiteGround or get one from a trusted source.
+For premium SSL certificates, you can choose a good web host that provides free SSL like SiteGround or purchase a valid SSL certificate from a trusted source.